- Paraprofessional FAQ

 The No Child Left Behind Act (NCLB), enacted on January 8, 2002, establishes special requirements for all paraprofessionals working in Title I schools (Section 1119).
 Salem-Keizer School District has developed a plan for paraprofessionals to meet the requirements imposed by this federal legislation.
 In addition to demonstrating fluency in standard English, all paraprofessionals with instructional duties in programs supported by Title I must meet one of the following requirements:

-- Possess a Associate's (or higher) degree, or
+- Possess a Associate's degree or higher, or

 - Attend a district workshop consisting of: passing assessments that will demonstrate basic knowledge of, and the ability to assist in instructing reading, writing and mathematics and complete a series of nine district workshop modules to satisfy the instructional skills component of the NCLB legislation.